 In one of those short tales, Brer Fox finally captures the wily Brer Rabbit by trapping him in a murky, sticky blob of black goop (called a "tar baby" in the film and replaced with a bee’s nest in the ride).
 The clever rabbit then uses reverse psychology to trick his captor into throwing him into the prickly briar patch below, which is actually Brer Rabbit’s home (which also forms the climactic final drop of the log flume ride).

-But due to politically incorrect undertones and an unclear time frame within or after the American Civil War and the freeing of slaves, the original film has never been released on VHS or DVD.
-It’s often heralded as a fantastic work of art (using the live actors interacting with animated characters technique furthered in Who Framed Roger Rabbit) and the Disney Company occasionally mentions in passing that they’re looking for an appropriate way to release it, but so far, it appears that Song of the South will remain locked in the infamous Disney vault, and that Splash Mountain will continue to be a multi-million dollar ride based off of an film that’s been largely unseen since the 1940s.
+But due to politically incorrect undertones and an unclear time frame within or after the American Civil War and the freeing of slaves, the original film can be hard to track down on VHS or DVD.
+It’s often heralded as a fantastic work of art (using the live actors interacting with animated characters technique furthered in Who Framed Roger Rabbit) and the Disney Company occasionally mentions in passing that they’re looking for an appropriate way to release it.
+For now, though, it seems that Splash Mountain will continue to be a multi-million dollar ride based off of an film that’s been largely unseen since the 1940s.

 1. The Dark Knight Coaster (Six Flags Great Adventure, Six Flags Great America, Six Flags Mexico)